MiqG/einet/README.md

 ## Installation and Usage

-In order to use this code, first clone/download the repository.
+In order to use this code, first clone/download the repository and install it.
 Below is a simple example usage.
 Please feel free to reach out if you find any bugs, have any questions, or if for some reason the code does not run.